 Class attendance is necessary for success in this course and therefore mandatory.
-To give students an external commitment device, there will be clicker questions in each class and several unannounced quizzes.
+To give students an external commitment device, there will be unannounced groupwork.

+If you miss a class for any reason, it is your responsibility to get notes from a classmate.
+If you still have questions after reviewing those notes, you should come to office hours with specific questions prepared.
 If you anticipate an EXTENDED absence, please notify me prior to missing any classes, assignments, or exams.
 There is no need to advise me of short day-to-day absences.